aadyaam/dark-sensor-arduino-python/README.md

 ## Reflection

 This was my first complete Arduino project built outside of simulations.
 Starting from simple LED circuits, I gradually learned how to interface sensors, debug physical hardware, communicate with Python, and visualize live data.
-Beyond the technical skills, the project strengthened my interest in embedded systems and their potential applications in healthcare technology, motivating me to continue building more biomedical sensing projects.
+It gave me a much better appreciation of how embedded systems and software come together in real-world sensing applications.

 ---